151henry151/parts-unlimited-to-bigcommerce/README.md

   * 'table_init_command.sql' -- creates a table from the headers in BaseHeaders.csv
   * 'basepricefilecsvdataimport.sql' -- loads the data from BasePriceFile.csv into a MySQL table that  'table_init_command.sql' created

-**Tasks to complete Base Price File Data Transfer:**

-  * Let's make a script that pulls the headers from 'BasePriceFile.csv' into 'BaseHeaders.csv'

 **Components of Catalog Content Data Transfer:**

-  * 'catalog_content_export_zip_downloader.py' -- downloads the catalog content ZIP files
+  * 'catalog_content_export_zip_downloader.py' -- downloads the catalog content ZIP files -- This is the portion that incorporates web-scraping and needs to be modified to avoid violation of our agreements.
   * 'catalog_content_export_unzipper.py' -- Extracts the XML files from the catalog content ZIP files
   * 'xmlprocessor.bash' -- Processes the XML files to prepare them for import
   * 'load_data_in_xml.bash' -- Imports the data from the XML files to our mySQL database
-  * 'update_database.bash' -- Runs all of the other scripts in the XML program
+  * 'update_database.bash' -- Runs all of the other scripts in the XML program -- Has been temporarily modified to skip catalog_content_export_zip_downloader.py